Joanna I of Naples: Early years

 After Marie of Valois died during a pilgrimage to Bari in 1332, Robert's second wife (Joanna's stepgrandmother), Sancia of Majorca, assumed responsibility for her daughters' education.
 Queen Sancia, a fervent patron of the Spiritual Franciscans, lived like a Clarisse nun, although the Pope had refused to annul her marriage to King Robert.
 Joanna and Maria's nurse, Philippa of Catania, exercised an even greater influence on their education, and became a sort of second mother for the orphaned princesses.
 Sancia and Philippa were the most influential personalities in the court of Robert who did not make decisions without their consent, according to Boccaccio.

 Raised in the cultured and refined court of her grandfather, Joanna apparently received no formal education or, if she did, was not very accurate, given that the Angevin documents do not mention the names of her tutors.
 She probably studied the books in the royal library, which contained the writings of Titus Livius, Paolo da Perugia, Saint Gregory and Marco Polo.
-However, it seems that when she reached adulthood she was able to express herself in Latin (as her remaining letters could proved), French, Italian and Provençal.
+However, it seems that when she reached adulthood she was able to express herself in Latin (as her remaining letters could prove), French, Italian and Provençal.
 The chronicler Domenico da Gravina affirms that both Joanna and her sister Maria had been "informed of every art and virtue by the same Lord King Robert and by Queen Sancia".

 Charles I of Hungary came personally to Naples to complete the negotiations with his uncle about the marriage of Joanna and Andrew in the summer of 1333.
 He had not spared money during the journey, because he wanted to demonstrate his wealth and power.
 The two kings came to terms after further negotiations.
-According to the agreement, Andrew and Joanna were engaged, but Robert and Charles I also stipulated that Andrew was to marry Maria if he outlived Joanna, and one of Charles I's surviving sons—Louis or Stephen—should marry Joanna if Andrew died before her.
+According to the agreement, Andrew and Joanna were engaged, but Robert and Charles I also stipulated that Andrew was to marry Maria if he outlived Joanna and one of Charles I's surviving sons—Louis or Stephen—should marry Joanna if Andrew died before her.
 The marriage contract was ceremoniously signed on 26 September.
 Next day, Robert invested Joanna and Andrew with the Duchy of Calabria and the Principality of Salerno.
 The Pope granted the necessary dispensations for the marriages in November 1333.
 The marriage remained unconsummated for years, most probably because of Andrew's immaturity, but it gave rise to conflicts between the different branches of the House of Anjou.